 Marnie will be laid to rest in a pet cemetery in Los Angeles, Braha wrote, with a public memorial delayed in the meantime due to the coronavirus.

 Much like the late Grumpy Cat, Marnie gave a much-needed injection of unexpected delight into an otherwise gloomy past five years.
 Marnie truly was an extraordinary dog, and she will never be forgotten.
-Please continue to adopt dogs, particularly senior dogs, in honor of this marvelous Shih Tzu.
+Please continue to adopt dogs, particularly senior dogs, in honour of this marvellous Shih Tzu.

 Source: Marnie The Dog